- Introduction to Balsamiq Wireframes for Confluence Cloud

 Locking a control's position on the canvas can be useful for background controls that you want to stay in place.
 You can lock a control by selecting it and choosing "Lock (control name)" from the context menu, or by clicking the lock icon in the toolbar.

-To unlock a control, right-click on it when your mouse cursor is over it.
+To unlock a control, right-click on it when your mouse cursor is over it or click the lock icon in the toolbar.

 Deleting UI Controls

-To remove some UI controls from the mockup canvas, select them and hit the DELETE key.
+To remove some UI controls from the wireframe canvas, select them and hit the DELETE key.
 Alternatively you can select "Delete" from the Edit menu.

 Rotating UI Controls